frakti/receipt-printy/README.md

 ## Some setup

 1. Install the printer and its crappy software.
 I ended up downloading [http://download.dymo.com/software/mac/MacDls842Installer.dmg]() via [the download page here](http://sites.dymo.com/Support/Pages/ProductDetails.aspx?MainTab=1&Tab=1&ProductID=1752265\(DYMO\)).
-At this point I'd use the crappy software
+At this point I'd use the crappy software just to make sure everything about the printer and drivers work.

 1. Install PhantomJS